bculleec/gis-mcp/README.md

 🌐 **Website:** [gis-mcp.com](https://gis-mcp.com)

-> Current version is 0.9.0 (Beta):
+> Current version is 0.10.0 (Beta):
 >
-> Version 0.10.0 (Beta) is under active development.
-We welcome contributions and developers to join us in building this project.
+> We welcome contributions and developers to join us in building this project.

 ## 🎥 Demo